 - WorkSafe New Zealand- Board Member

-Kath has been involved in health, education and the wider social service sector in areas including strategy, organisational development, workforce development, clinical training, aged care, special education, Māori development, mental health and disability support, health service management, policy, funding and research.
-Kath has extensive experience in health sector leadership and management, in national advisory groups, and has held many governance roles, including Ministerial appointments, in the health sector.
+Kath has been involved in health, education and the wider social service sector in divere areas including strategy, organisational development, workforce development, clinical training, aged care, special education, Māori development, mental health and disability support, health service management, policy, funding and research.
+Kath has extensive experience in health sector leadership, management, and governance.

 Kath brings to Brackenridge wide ranging governance, strategic and executive leadership experience, and a long commitment to working with organisations that promote strengths - based practice and support people to reach their potential.
 Her academic qualifications include a Master in Business Administration (Hons), Diploma in Health Administration, and post graduate qualifications in social sciences.

-Steve Wakefield was appointed to the Brackenridge Estate Ltd Board in August 2017.
-Steve holds a Bachelor of Commerce and has recently taken an early retirement from the Deloitte partnership to focus on directorship and governance roles.
-At Deloitte, Steve was the leader of the local consulting practice, and has a wide-ranging experience in many areas of accounting, auditing, information technology, and risk assurance.
+Steve Wakefield was appointed to the Brackenridge Services Ltd Board in August 2017.
+Steve holds a Bachelor of Commerce and in mid 2017 took early retirement from the Deloitte partnership to focus on directorship and governance roles.
+At Deloitte, Steve was the managing partner and leader of the local consulting practice, and has a wide-ranging experience in many areas of accounting, auditing, information technology, and risk assurance.

 Steve is committed to the needs of our communities and has a good understanding of the challenges faced by the people Brackenridge support.
 With a strong focus on the values of Brackenridge, Steve’s extensive experience in a range of community groups and government bodies brings a blend of specialised skills in strategic thinking, risk management and commercial development and leadership.